JuIioCesar/Bitso/README.md

 12. Rename structs to verbose names like `Book` instead of `Payload` and `BooksResponse` instead of `Json4Swift_Base`
 13. Add your name to the contributors list
 14. Raise a Pull Request

-**Refactoring**

-The `Public Rest API.swift` file is a mess.
-I could use some cleaning.

-To build the models I usually use: http://www.json4swift.com with the latest Swift 4 Codeable Mapping

 **Contributors**